 It’s a hot Friday afternoon, and Thuy’she’num Tu Smun’eem camp leaders Sheldon Scow, Hayden Taylor and Talela Manson, are inside a campus dorm room.
-They are helping a group of Indigenous youth clean their rooms and pack their belongings to head home after a week on the “Nanaimo” campus of Vancouver Island University’s (VIU).
+They’re helping a group of Indigenous youth clean their rooms and pack their belongings to head home after a week on the “Nanaimo” campus of Vancouver Island University (VIU).

-Thuy’she’num Tu Smun’eem is designed to set up Indigenous youth for success by “building a foundation” for them.
-It not only gives youth a taste of what living on campus and attending university might be like, but also introduces them to the networks of Indigenous support and culturally-safe spaces that more post-secondary institutions are offering on campus.
+Thuy’she’num Tu Smun’eem not only gives youth a taste of what living on campus and attending university might be like, but also introduces them to the networks of Indigenous support and culturally-safe spaces that more post-secondary institutions are offering on campus.

 Camp counsellor Talela Manson attended the camp years ago as a youth, and now they’re attending VIU as a student, coming full circle.

 “I think the camps were an opportunity to meet mentors and inspired me to come to VIU, to go to post-secondary,” they said in a release.

 “For a while, I didn’t know if it was something I wanted to do and how I was going to do that.
 I got to meet a lot of people who were in my place and could share their experiences.
 It made me feel less alone and like I had a place to go after high school.”

 Camp coordinator, Scow, who also carries the name Nu’yam’tsa, said he has seen Manson grow over the years: from starting as a youth to eventually becoming a strong leader on their team.
 He said this is his hope for all the youth that come to camp.

 Over five days, the youth participated in campus tours, financial literacy workshops, public speaking workshops, cultural activities with VIU Elders-in-Residence, drumming and more.